hendisantika/spring-boot-multi-tenancy-mysql/README.md

 ---

-**Note**: This is a production-ready implementation of dynamic multi-tenancy.
-Each tenant gets complete data isolation with their own MySQL database created automatically during registration.
+**Note**: This implementation demonstrates the core infrastructure for dynamic multi-tenancy with database-per-tenant isolation.
+The user management, authentication, and tenant provisioning components are fully functional.
+Product CRUD operations require transaction management refinement (see [Known Issues](#known-issues)).